CrumpLab/cognition/docs/textbook/C5_Associations.md

 ## Cattell's Associative Reaction times

 We met James McKeen Cattell in the last chapter, as he was an early proponent of mental ability testing before Binet.
 Cattell also used experimental psychology methods to ask gather evidence about associative processes in people.

 ### Naming times

-In one set of studies he measured how long it took people to see and name objects [@cattellTimeItTakes1886;@cattellTIMETAKENCEREBRAL1886].
+In one set of studies he measured how long it took people to see and name objects [@cattellTimeItTakes1886; @cattellTIMETAKENCEREBRAL1886].
 The ability to identify an object by naming it out loud was presumed to involve an association between perceiving the object and the action needed to utter the object's name.
 One of Cattell's findings was that people take twice as long to read words that "have no connexion", compared to words that are in a sentence; and, twice as long to read letters that are not in order, compared to letters that are in words.

-For example, Cattell's subjects were twice as fast to read a regular versus scrambled sentence ^[These are not original stimuli used by Cattell]
+For example, Cattell's subjects were twice as fast to read a regular versus scrambled sentence [^c5_associations-2]

+[^c5_associations-2]: These are not original stimuli used by Cattell

-::: floatrightbox50
+::: {.floatrightbox50}
 **Try it yourself**

 *Read each of the words below as fast as you can.*

 1.  *Regular Sentence*: The candy at the store was red and very tasty

 2.  *Scrambled Sentence*: very at red and The tasty the was store candy

 *Were you slower to to read the words in the scrambled sentence?*
 :::

 Similarly, if the task was to read individual letters one a time, Cattell's subjects were twice as fast to read letters when they occurred in words compared to when they did not.
 This general finding was later re-discovered, and termed the word-superiority effect in 1969 [@reicherPerceptualRecognitionFunction1969].

-::: floatrightbox50
+::: {.floatrightbox50}
 **Try it yourself**

 *Read each of the* **letters** *as fast as you can.*

 1.  *Letters in words*: very at red and The tasty the was store candy

 2.  *Scrambled letters*: tyshe noact aer ead ta rrdth des etyv Twnasy

 *Was it harder to read the scramble letters?*
 :::

 Let's relate Cattell's general findings to the associative claims that people have associations between concepts, they can learn new associations, and that some associations are stronger than others.
 The first two claims are consistent with reading ability in general, which involves learning connections between an arbitrary symbol system (e.g., alphabetic letters) and vocal outputs.
 Cattell's results are also consistent with the claim that some associations are stronger than others.
 For example, it appears that reading time does not just involve the time it takes to recognize and say a word or letter.
 If this was strictly the case, then people would take the same amount of time to read words and letter no matter if they occurred in sentences or words.
 Instead, people were faster to read words and letters when they appeared in familiar contexts, like sentences and words.
 This suggests that information from the surrounding context facilitates reading, possibly through some kind of association.

 ### Association reaction times